PennLINC/xcpEngine/docs/config/tutorial.rst

 The inputs for each subject are defined in the remaining columns, here ``antsct`` and ``fmriprep``.
-``antsct`` defines the path to the output files of the subject's processed ANTs Cortical Thickness pipeline (which has already been run as part of the anatomical_ stream in step 1). ``fmriprep`` defines the prefix to the main image that this pipeline will analyze.
+``antsct`` defines the path to the output files of the subject's processed ANTs Cortical Thickness pipeline (which has already been run as part of the :ref:`anatomical` stream in step 1).
+``fmriprep`` defines the prefix to the main image that this pipeline will analyze.
 Since this is the cohort for a functional connectivity stream, the main image will be a functional image (in this case, resting state).

 If we look at our call to ``xcpEngine``, we can see that we passed it the argument ``-r ${DATADIR}``.
 This argument instructs ``xcpEngine`` to search within ``${DATADIR}`` for cohort paths.
 This is very